Financial Planning Steps

 While financial planning is important, it requires an understanding of various terms and processes - understanding the investment opportunities in the current financial system, creation of an optimum asset allocation / portfolio mix, tracking and reviewing the investments among others.
 Hence, we will try to simplify the financial planning process through a few steps (Chart 1):

-Chart 1: Steps of Financial Planning
+Steps of Investment Planning

 Define current financial state and financial goals